LuizFernandoOliveira/BK-PRECISION-data-converter/README.md

-# SIGLENT-data-converter
+# BK-PRECISION-data-converter
-Data Converter for SIGLENT SDG1032X Arbitrary Function Generator
+Data Converter for BK PRECISION 4052 Arbitrary Function Generator

 Basic example is a simple sine wave;
 - Files can have up to 16384 data values;